-Some core members convene state and regional networks.
+FAC Net also supports core members who convene state networks.
 Due to the large number of communities in the United States that need to work on fire adaptation, FAC Net supports state networks to increase its capacity and reach as many fire-prone communities as possible.
 When communities across a state work together on fire adaptation they can leverage state-specific funding sources and agency partnerships.

-If you are only interested in information and resources related to fire adapted communities, you can follow us on Twitter, like us on Facebook, subscribe to our blog and newsletter, and browse our resources.
+If you are only interested in information and resources related to fire adapted communities, you can follow us on Twitter, like us on Facebook and LinkedIn, subscribe to our blog and newsletter, and browse our resources.

 We help society live safely with wildfire.